Glenn Gordon Caron: Biography

 In 2001 Fox ordered 13 episodes of the Caron-created romantic comedy Fling.
 Seven episodes were shot, but the network became unhappy with the direction of the series during production and canceled it before any of those episodes could be broadcast.
 Four years later Caron created Medium for NBC.
 He also served as executive producer of the show, wrote several episodes and directed the series's pilot episode.
 It ran for seven seasons, with the last two airing on CBS.

 In 2008 Caron wrote a pilot for CBS titled The Meant to Be's, about a woman who dies only to find herself sent back to Earth to help people get their life back on track.
 However, it wasn't given a series order.

 In 2013 Caron wrote a pilot for a proposed Fox series titled The Middle Man.
 Set in the 1960s, a Boston FBI agent and his Irish-American informant take on the Italian-American mafia.
 Ben Affleck was attached to direct the pilot episode, but it was never filmed.
-The following year Fox ordered a pilot for The Cure, a medical drama to be cowritten and coproduced by Caron and New Yorker writer Malcolm Gladwell, but it too was never filmed.
+The following year Fox ordered a pilot for The Cure, a medical drama to be cowritten and coproduced by Caron and Canadian journalist Malcolm Gladwell, but it too was never filmed.
 Caron was also attached to write a pilot for ITV Studios in 2016 based on Alan Glynn's novel Paradime.

 Caron wrote and produced episodes of the first and second seasons of the FX series Tyrant, and in the spring of 2017 he joined CBS's Bull as a consulting producer before becoming the series's showrunner at the beginning of season two.
 In May 2021, it was announced that Caron would be departing Bull, as well as ending his deal with CBS Studios.

 Awards

 Caron received the 2007 Outstanding Television Writer Award at the Austin Film Festival.
-He also won a Writers Guild of America award for his 1985 pilot script for Moonlighting and was nominated for four Primetime Emmy Awards for Moonlighting (1986-1987).
+He also won a Writers Guild of America award for his 1985 pilot script for Moonlighting and was nominated for four Primetime Emmy Awards for Moonlighting between 1986 and 1987.